 And I think it's pretty much unanimously the sense that he was right, that Boardman Hall should never have been torn down.
 And, ironically, all the papers, all his hundreds of letters to the trustees and I forget who was president-- Malott, maybe-- I forget.

 THOMAS CAMPANELLA: Is it Malott?
 All that archival material is in the belly of Olin.

 But he was-- to get back to your-- Clarke really does start expressing some misgivings about these expressways being punched through the city.
 He actually doesn't want to have any part of them.
 And he just kind of turns a blind eye to that-- you know, the engineers in the firm doing this stuff.
 And he writes quite eloquently about how we've lost something, there.
 Yeah.

 AUDIENCE: When Boardman was torn down, there was a plywood demolition fence around Boardman.
 And the students painted, on the fence, "Boardman Razed"-- R-A-Z-E-D-- "tuition ditto."

 SUSAN CHRISTOPHERSON: Thanks to Tom for this [INAUDIBLE].

 We've received your request

 You will be notified by email when the transcript and captions are available.
 The process may take up to 5 business days.
 Please contact email@example.com if you have any questions about this request.

-Inventors of the modern highway and the most prolific park builders of the 20th century, Gilmore D. Clarke (1913) and Michael Rapuano ('27) were the creative giants who enabled New York masterbuilder Robert Moses to transform Gotham into America's first metropolis of the motor age.
+Inventors of the modern highway and the most prolific park builders of the 20th century, Gilmore D. Clarke (class of 1913) and Michael Rapuano (class of 1927) were the creative giants who enabled New York masterbuilder Robert Moses to transform Gotham into America's first metropolis of the motor age.
 Thomas Campanella, associate professor of City and Regional Planning, tells the story of Clarke and Rapuano as part of Cornell's sesquicentennial celebration, April 24-27, 2015.